hamed65kz/ISC-Challenge-Without-Boost/README.md

 The Rest(Node and Messaging mechanism) is the same and didnt changed.

 #### Task Distribution Strategy for Router Worker Threads

-Threre is two models for distributing read/write tasks across router worker threads:
+Threre is two model for distributing read/write tasks across router worker threads:

 1.  **Dedicated Thread Roles (Read/Write Separation):**